 I am motivated about the opportunities and information we get from the gold programme (i.e. Skills Training Sessions, Future Forward and gold grads) they really inspire us to live a positive life.

 I’m 16 years old.
 I have always told myself that positive thinking is not about expecting the best to happen it’s about accepting whatever happens it’s for the best.
 As a teenager I have always taken wrong decisions.
 For me the world is all about having fun.
 I have had many girlfriends and have been disrespectful of others.
 Then I joined gold-youth and the sessions have helped me to change.
 I am a changed person.

 Paying it forward

-I am 16 years old and am a Mentor Peer Educator doing grade 11.
+I am 16 years old and am a gold Mentor Peer Educator doing Grade 11.
 I live with my mother.
 Joining gold helped me to pass on my study methods to other learners at school through an assembly presentation, lesson deliveries and talk group sessions.

 A little help can go a long way

 My name is Queeneth Sengwayo.
 I am a young lady of 17 years.
-This year I am doing my grade 12, and I am a Mentor Peer Educator.
+This year I am doing my Grade 12, and I am a gold Mentor Peer Educator.
 I am staying at Mshadza Trust with my mother.

 As for us Peer Educators, we have our facilitator as a source of help and she is teaching us that we can also be some good resources to our peers.